Genocs/genocs-library/README.md

 ***Kubernetes cluster***

-A second option is to setup the application inside a Kubernetes cluster.
+Second option is to setup the application inside a Kubernetes cluster.

 To setup a Kubernetes cluster that can be used for production I suggest to looking at the repo:
 - [enterprise-containers](https://github.com/Genocs/enterprise-containers)